Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 One way to obtain these charges is to try to perturbatively construct them in the limit of strong disorder \cite{Imbrie2016,ImbrieMBL,ImbrieRosScardicchio}.
 In this limit, one can think of these charges as the local operators $\sigma^z_i$ smeared out by the hopping and dressed by the interactions.
 As in our previous considerations, there is then again an important difference between the non-interacting and the interacting case: While in the former the one-particle operators $\sigma^z_i=c^\dagger_i c_i - 1$ remain one-particle operators, they become many-particle operators in the latter case.
-As we will see, the perturbative construction of local conserved charges will lead us again to multiple commutators which are closely related to the ones studied in the previous sections.
+As we will see, the perturbative transformation of the Hamiltonian will lead us again to multiple commutators which are closely related to the ones studied in the previous sections.

 The Hamiltonian of a quantum system can be diagonalized by a unitary transformation